Skin Penetration - Personal Appearance Services

 The following publications from Queensland Health provide helpful information for business operators.

-Contact Council's Environmental Health Section for further information:
+Contact Council's Environmental Health Unit for further information:

 Fax: (07) 4975 8500